thementat42/Manganese/docs/01_variables_and_types.md

 2. `readonly`: Declares that a variable can be accessed but not modified outside its parent [module](/docs/05_modules_and_scoping.md)
 3. `private`: Declares that a variable can only be accessed within its parent [module](/docs/05_modules_and_scoping.md)

-Type qualifiers provide extra information to the compiler about how variables should be stored and read.
-The type qualifiers in Manganese are:

-1. `const`: Declares a variable as constant (i.e.) immutable. <br>
-    Once assigned, a `const` variable cannot have its value changed.
-Variables marked as `const` must have a value assigned when they are declared
-2. `ptr`: Declares a pointer to a variable of the specified type (a `ptr` variable holds the memory address of the variable it points to).

-`const` always applies to the type to its right.
+`mut` always applies to the type to its right.
 By default, all variables are private -- they cannot be accessed or modified outside their parent module.

 ## === Primitive Types ===